tsoding/porth/README.md

 ### Compilation

-Compilation generates assembly code and compiles it with [nasm](https://www.nasm.us/).
+Compilation generates assembly code, compiles it with [nasm](https://www.nasm.us/), and then links it with [GNU ld](https://www.gnu.org/software/binutils/).
+So make sure you have both available in your `$PATH`.

 ```console
 $ ./porth.py com program.porth